 Nursing students at Westminster College embark on a four-year journey of preparation for entry into a rewarding, high-demand profession.
-Through a collaboration with the UPMC School of Nursing at Jameson*, enrolled students are provided with a high quality liberal arts education leading to a Bachelor’s Degree in Nursing (BSN) from Westminster College and a diploma in nursing from the Jameson Memorial Hospital School of Nursing (JMHSN).
+Through a collaboration with the UPMC Jameson School of Nursing, enrolled students are provided with a high quality liberal arts education leading to a Bachelor of Science in Nursing Degree (BSN) from Westminster College and a Diploma in Nursing from UPMC Jameson School of Nursing.